Kemerd/LidarAGL/WIRING.md

 ### Analog output → GMA 245 (stereo aux)

+The PCM5102A's analog output is the 4-pin header silkscreened **`LOUT · AGND · ROUT · AGND`**.
+The two **AGND** pins are the **same net** (the DAC's analog ground) — they're doubled up only so each channel has a return pin next to it.
+This AGND is the **audio return**, and it is a *separate net* from the digital `GND` / `DGND` on the I2S side of the board.

 ```
-PCM5102A LOUT ─┐
+PCM5102A LOUT ───────────────────► GMA 245 aux L      (conductor 3)
-PCM5102A ROUT ─┼─► GMA 245 aux  (L, R, audio-LO ref)
+PCM5102A ROUT ───────────────────► GMA 245 aux R      (conductor 4)
-   panel LO  ◄──┘
+PCM5102A AGND ─┐  (both AGND pins,
+PCM5102A AGND ─┴── same net) ─────► GMA 245 audio LO  (conductor 5)
 ```

-- **Line level, no trim pot** — the DAC output goes straight to the GMA 245 aux, which sets the volume.
+- **Line level, no trim pot** — the DAC puts out ~2.1 Vrms (TI datasheet typ.), which is line level, so it goes straight to the GMA 245 aux, which sets the volume.
 The firmware only shapes the perceptual dB ramp.
 - **Stereo by default** — firmware emits L/R and gently pans the streams apart (voice right, tone left).
 Mono/stereo is a **runtime** choice from the config menu (hold the button at power-on); the I2S hardware always drives both channels, so mono just duplicates the signal to L and R (safe if wired mono).
-- Land L and R against the GMA's **audio LO** reference (not power ground) — that isolation is what replaces the old transformer.
+- Land L and R against the GMA's **audio LO** reference (not power ground) — that isolation is what replaces the old transformer. **Tie the audio LO to BOTH AGND pins** on the `LOUT/ROUT` header; do **not** jump AGND to the board's digital `GND`/`DGND` — bridging analog return to power ground reintroduces the ground loop (the supply-whine path) this isolation exists to avoid.

 ### Cockpit harness (6-conductor, shielded)